 World’s Championship Bar-B-Que Contest

 The BBQ contest is a three day event where teams compete for awards in a Texas-style cook-off.
-This year there are even three international teams participating!
+This year there are even three international teams participating in the Houston Rodeo Cookoff!
 Winning an award at the BBQ is a big deal – here is a link to past winners!

 When I was little, we did not attend the rodeo performances, but we would go to the Livestock Show.
 I loved getting to walk up and down the rows of animals – I am a city girl, so it was something very unique to be able to be that close to the livestock.